Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 In this section, the proposed method is compared with the SOTA semi-supervised semantic segmentation methods.
-For a fair comparison, all the methods are equipped with the DeepLabV3+ network with ResNet-101 as the backbone.
-The experimental results on the classic and blended settings of PASCAL VOC 2012 and Cityscapes are presented in Table~\ref{tab1:classic pascal}, Table~\ref{tab2:blended pascal}, and Table~\ref{tab3:cityscapes}, respectively.
+Additionally, the supervised baselines (denoted as “SupOnly”) trained only on labeled data are also included in the comparison to show the efficacy of our unsupervised algorithms with the extra unlabeled data.
+To ensure fair comparisons, unless otherwise specified, all the methods are equipped with the DeepLabV3+ network, employing ResNet-101 as the backbone for VOC and Cityscapes, and Xception-65 for COCO.
+The experimental results on the classic and blended settings of PASCAL VOC 2012 and Cityscapes are presented in Table~\ref{tab1:classic pascal}, Table~\ref{tab2:blended pascal}, and Table~\ref{tab3:cityscapes}, respectively, while the corresponding results for MS COCO are shown in Table \ref{tab:coco result}.
 Note that all the reported results are the average of three experiments.